lordbadri/Insight_Data_Engineering_Coding_Challenge_solution_2016/README.md

 ###Usage
 --------
 To execute the code, go to the file directory and just run the command `bash run.sh`.
 The python program will implement all the features for the `stream_payment.csv` file into the output files as mentioned above.
+Note: The code assumes that the `batch_payment.csv` and `stream_payment.csv` are avliable in the  `paymo_input` in `csv` format.

 ###Output details
 --------